dodokek/Alpha-Blending/README.md

 As we can see, speed incresed **~4 times**.
 This confirms the effectivness of SSE instructions.

-Also there is negative growth in speed if we don't use optimization flags, because of ineffecient usage of SIMD registers.
+Also there is negative growth in speed if we don't use optimization flags, because of uneffecient usage of SIMD registers.

 ## Conclusion